richasharma5561/rule-based-AI-chatbot/README.md

-Rule-based-AI-chatbot
+Rule-Based AI Chatbot

-I developed an AI chatbot using Python, HTML and Flask in Visual Studio Code.
-I created the frontend with HTML/CSS/JavaScript and the backend with Flask.
-I'm currently adding AI integration and improving the features.
+Developed a rule-based AI chatbot using Python, Flask, HTML, and CSS in Visual Studio Code.
+Designed and implemented the frontend user interface and backend logic to provide interactive chatbot responses.
+Integrated Flask to connect the user interface with the chatbot engine.
+Currently enhancing the project by adding AI-based functionalities and improving the chatbot's features for a better user experience.